MattiaLitrico/Guiding-Pseudo-labels-with-Uncertainty-Estimation-for-Source-free-Unsupervised-Domain-Adaptation/README.md

 ![](images/main_fig.png)

 Standard Unsupervised Domain Adaptation (UDA) methods assume the availability of both source and target data during the adaptation.
-In this work, we investigate the TestTime Adaptation (TTA), a specific case of UDA where a model is adapted to a target domain without access to source data.
-We propose a novel approach for the TTA setting based on a loss reweighting strategy that brings robustness against the noise that inevitably affects the pseudo-labels.
+In this work, we investigate Source-free Unsupervised Domain Adaptation (SF-UDA), a specific case of UDA where a model is adapted to a target domain without access to source data.
+We propose a novel approach for the SF-UDA setting based on a loss reweighting strategy that brings robustness against the noise that inevitably affects the pseudo-labels.
 The classification loss is reweighted based on the reliability of the pseudo-labels that is measured by estimating their uncertainty.
-Guided by such reweighting strategy, the pseudolabels are progressively refined by aggregating knowledge from neighbouring samples.
+Guided by such reweighting strategy, the pseudo-labels are progressively refined by aggregating knowledge from neighbouring samples.
 Furthermore, a self-supervised contrastive framework is leveraged as a target space regulariser to enhance such knowledge aggregation.
 A novel negative pairs exclusion strategy is proposed to identify and exclude negative pairs made of samples sharing the same class, even in presence of some noise in the pseudo-labels.
 Our method outperforms previous methods on three major benchmarks by a large margin.
-We set the new TTA state-ofthe-art on VisDA-C and DomainNet with a performance gain of +1.8% on both benchmarks and on PACS with +12.3% in the single-source setting and +6.6% in multi-target adaptation.
-Additional analyses demonstrate that the proposed approach is robust to the noise, which results in significantly more accurate pseudo-labels compared to state-of-the-art approaches
+We set the new SF-UDA state-of-the-art on VisDA-C and DomainNet with a performance gain of +1.8\% on both benchmarks and on PACS with +12.3\% in the single-source setting and +6.6\% in\ multi-target adaptation.
+Additional analyses demonstrate that the proposed approach is robust to the noise, which results in significantly more accurate pseudo-labels compared to state-of-the-art approaches.

 ### Data Preparation